buggyrace/buggy-race-about/docs/customising/env.md

 ### On Heroku

-If you're using Heroku, you can do this through a convenient web intterface.
+If you're using Heroku, you can do this through a convenient web interface.
 Go to the race-server app, find **Settings** and click **Reveal config settings**.